 We’ve now created the order itself.
 After clicking the Save Order button you’ll find yourself in that specific Order Page, where you’ll see a summary of the details you added previously.
 From here, you can add or modify that data anytime you want.
 Now that we have the bare skeleton of an order, let’s add some parts to it.
 At the bottom of the page, you’ll see the Add CAD File section.
 By clicking on the Choose Model File button you can upload your CAD file to the platform and append it to this order.
 The lines below contain crucial information that will drive the part’s estimates in terms of production time and cost.
 By choosing a workflow template, you will determine the printer, post-processing steps, and if included in the workflow template also the shipping type.
 When you have filled in the details, click on Add CAD File to proceed.

 The Run Creation page will be empty at first, except for the Select Printer section.
 This dropdown will list the printers that have been added to your inventory.
-Click a printer that is of the same printer type as was specified in the workflow template for the desired order’s line item.
-If you want to go back to your order and double check what workflow template you chose for your order, please click on Plan/Orders in the header.
+Click a printer that is of the same printer type as was specified in the workflow for the desired order’s line item.
+If you want to go back to your order and double-check what workflow you chose for your order, please click on Plan>Orders in the header.
 Tip: open the Order page in a new tab to easily toggle between these pages.

 Scroll down to your CAD File and review what workflow you have chosen.

-In case you want to dive deeper into the workflow steps, open the used Workflow by clicking on the Go link.
+In case you want to dive deeper into the workflow steps, open the selected workflow by clicking on the Go link.

-Back to our attempt to create a build and scheduling the entire workflow.
-Go back to your Add Run page or open it again from the Homepage.
+Back to our attempt to create a build and scheduling the entire workflow's runs.
+Go back to the Add Run page or open it again from the Dashboard.

-After you have clicked on a printer, the page will populate in the Select Prints section all parts which workflow template includes a printing step with the selected printer.
-Add the parts you’d like to print to the run by selecting them in the Select Prints list and then clicking Add Prints.
-You can choose several parts by clicking the first part plus the Shift button and the last part in the Select Prints list.
-You can use the Add Prints button or you drag & drop the chosen parts to the Order column header on the Build Plate section.
+After you have clicked on a printer, the Select Prints section will populate with all of the parts whose workflow includes a printing step with the selected printer's type.
+Add the prints you’d like to include in this printing run by selecting them in the Select Prints list and then clicking Add Prints.
+Note: This is a multi-select list so you can use the Shift and CTRL keys to select multiple prints before clicking Add Prints.
+You can also drag & drop the chosen parts to the Order column header on the Build Plate section.
 They will now be moved to the right, in the Build Plate section, with size information and the percentage of printing bed fill for each.
 To finalize the run, click on Save Run.

 After the system has finished processing the Run (the Status field will change from Calculating to Queued) you can review the production Estimates on the left.
-The system scheduled the build including the post-processing steps to the earliest available time slot.
+The system scheduled the build and any subsequent post-processing and shipping steps to the earliest available time slot.
 You can also choose to do it manually through the Manually Schedule button or let the system set it up as the next print in the queue with the Schedule As Next Print button.
 You may also export the packed build files, as an STL or 3MF, by clicking their hyperlinks.
 These can be loaded into your print prep software to ease with build prep.
 Do not forget to reupload any tweaked build models so that the system has the final file on record!

-Now the Run has been scheduled and will be displayed in the Queues page (your GANTT chart).
-To see it, go to the Work header and then Queues.
+Now the Run has been scheduled and will be displayed on the Queues page (your GANTT chart).
+To see it, go to the Work header and then select Queues.

 From here you can directly see every information related to the historical changes to the part.
 You can also download an offline version of the Traceability Report by clicking the Export Report.